 Karagounis took his first steps into football at a young age, kicking a ball around in his village next to the city of Pyrgos, in the south-west of Greece.

-A former Panathinaikos legend, Juan Ramón Rocha, would spot his talent while he was coach-player at Paniliakos; team then playing in the fourth-tier of Greek football.
+A former Panathinaikos legend, Juan Ramón Rocha, spotted his talent while he was coach-player at Paniliakos; a team that was playing in the fourth-tier of Greek football.

 “When I saw him I was shocked and I couldn’t believe it,” Rocha told Contra.gr.

 “Giorgos was a phenomenon from a young age, as it was like you would see a kid inside a man’s body.

 “He was tough and stocky, with excellent characteristics and he would stand out from the first day.

 “I talked with his father and we agreed that if I stayed as a coach at Paniliakos I would sign him for the team.

 “Otherwise, I would talk to Panathinaikos, so he can have a trial with them.”

 Rocha kept his promise and talked the then Panathinaikos president Vardis Vardinogiannis into signing the youngster.